Were any managerial candidates spotted at Hartlepool United on Saturday?

 There was some speculation over who was sat next to chairman Raj Singh at Victoria Park on Saturday after Pools conducted interviews with potential managerial candidates through the week.

-But it was quickly confirmed that it was former Middlesbrough defender at Vic regular Gary Pallister sat in the directors’ box.
+But it was quickly confirmed that it was former Middlesbrough defender and Vic regular Gary Pallister sat in the directors’ box.

 The former England international had previously worked alongside Singh at Darlington.